Glove Break In

 Once damp enough, glove is removed and rid of excess water

-Damp glove is shaped with mallets and weighted balls
+Damp glove is shaped with our Mitt Master Machine, and a mix of mallets and weighted balls

 Dry glove with final shape is fully conditioned